The Body That Cannot Stop: Why You Can’t Rest Even When You’re Exhausted and How to Break the Cycle

 In How to Do Nothing: Resisting the Attention Economy, Jenny Odell makes a powerful case for reclaiming our time and attention from forces that seek to monetize every moment.
 She argues that in a world demanding our constant engagement, “doing nothing” can be a radical act of resistance.
 For those of us conditioned to believe our value lies in our productivity, this is a revolutionary idea.
 What if meaning lived not in what we produce, but in our capacity for connection, for contemplation, for simply being?

-Maya’s Story: What Rest Finally Looked Like After Years of Running
+Marisol’s Story: What Rest Finally Looked Like After Years of Running

-Maya, a corporate attorney in her late thirties in San Francisco, came to therapy because she was burning out and couldn’t figure out why.
+Marisol, a corporate attorney in her late thirties in San Francisco, came to therapy because she was burning out and couldn’t figure out why.
 She was billing 80-hour weeks and proud of her track record — but she described a gnawing emptiness she couldn’t name.
-Over our work together, Maya began connecting her workaholism to her childhood.
+Over our work together, Marisol began connecting her workaholism to her childhood.
 She’d grown up with a critical, exacting father whose approval came only with perfect performance.
 As an adult, she’d transferred that dynamic onto her career — constantly chasing a standard of excellence that moved the moment she reached it.

-Slowly, Maya began practicing what she called “deliberate uselessness” — short walks without her phone, sitting on her apartment’s tiny balcony to watch the Bay fog roll in.
+Slowly, Marisol began practicing what she called “deliberate uselessness” — short walks without her phone, sitting on her apartment’s tiny balcony to watch the Bay fog roll in.
 At first it was excruciating.
 She felt lazy, unproductive, wracked with guilt.
 But something started to shift.
 She noticed beauty.
 She started to feel what was actually in her body.
 For the first time in years, she was learning to rest — not because she’d earned it, but because she deserved it.

 Somatic Invitations: Befriending Your Body